JarryShaw/MacDaily/src/libupdate/README.md

   -a, --all             update all packages installed through pip -V VER, --python_version VER
-                        indicate which version of pip will be updated -s, --system          update pip packages on system level, i.e. python installed through official installer -b, --brew            update pip packages on Cellar level, i.e. python installed through Homebrew
+                        indicate which version of pip will be updated -s, --system          update pip packages on system level, i.e. Python installed through official installer -b, --brew            update pip packages on Cellar level, i.e. Python installed through Homebrew
   -c, --cpython         update pip packages on CPython environment -y, --pypy            update pip packages on PyPy environment -p PKG, --package PKG
-                        name of packages to be updated, default is all -q, --quiet           run in quiet mode, with no output information -v, --verbose         run in verbose mode, with detailed output information --show-log            open log in Console upon completion of command
+                        name of packages to be updated, default is all -P, --pre             include pre-release and development versions -Y, --yes             yes for all selections
+  -q, --quiet           run in quiet mode, with no output information -v, --verbose         run in verbose mode, with detailed output information --show-log            open log in Console upon completion of command